East Melbourne: Housing

+Three-storey terraces at 182-186 George Street.

 East Melbourne is home to some of Melbourne's earliest houses.
 While notable terrace housing is predominant in the area, the suburb also has some fine remnant mansions, the oldest and largest in East Melbourne being the blue stone colonial mansion Bishopscourt (designed by Newson & Blackburn), which dates back to 1853, was used as Victoria's Government House in 1874–1876 and has been the residence for all of Melbourne's Anglican Bishops and Archbishops since its completion.
 It is on the Victorian Heritage Register.
 The two-storey house at 157 Hotham Street, built in 1861, is notable as a rare example of bluestone gothic applied to residential architecture.
 The house is often attributed to Joseph Reed and considered one of his early residential works.
 Accordingly, it is also listed on the Victorian Heritage Register.

 Several terrace houses are notable, including Tasma Terrace (1878), by architect Charles Webb, arguably Melbourne's finest terrace home and headquarters of the National Trust in Victoria, Clarendon (the home of Her Place Women's Museum), East Melbourne Terrace, Annerley in George Street and Cypress Terrace (1867) in Hotham Street.

 The large Queen Anne-styled townhouse building known as Queen Bess Row is also notable.
 Completed in 1887 and designed by architect firm Tappin, Gilbert and Dennehy, this impressive red brick building dominates a main residential corner.
 Another landmark is Eastbourne Terrace, an eclectic Edwardian terrace, on the corner of Simpson Street and Wellington Parade.

 East Melbourne is also characterised by Art Deco houses and apartment buildings.
 One unique example of the architectural legacy is the "Dorijo" apartment building, located at 458 Victoria Parade.
 Designed by architect I.G Anderson in 1934, Dorijo's significant aspects include a reduction in the size of the three balconies that progress up the facade of the building structure and the unmistakable tower at the top of the building, with links to his other, more controversial site, Lonsdale House.